 1. Start Small

-If you are just getting into the park for the first time, or first time that day, start with the smaller stuff and work your way up.
+If you're just getting into the park for the first time, or first time that day, start with the smaller stuff and work your way up.
 If you aren’t sure about how to use a feature, build your skills first.

-Freestyle terrain comes in different, so starting out, look for small progression parks and features and then work your way up to medium or large parks and features.
+Freestyle terrain comes in different shapes and sizes, so starting out, look for small progression parks and features and then work your way up to medium or large parks and features.

 2. Make a Plan

-Every time you ski or ride on freestyle terrain, have a plan for each feature you are going to use.
-Remember, your speed, approach and take-off will directly affect your maneuver and landing.
+Every time you ski or ride on freestyle terrain, have a plan for each feature you are going to hit.
+Remember: your speed, approach and take-off will directly affect your maneuver and landing.

 When first inspecting the jumps consider the following elements of each jump, and remember ATML: